Equivariant Structure on Smash Powers: Equivariant Orthogonal Spectra

 \section{Equivariant Orthogonal Spectra}

 In this section we construct model structures on orthogonal spectra with action of a compact Lie group \(G\).
 For the rest of this chapter \(G\) will be a fixed but arbitrary compact Lie group.

-\begin{dfn} An {\em orthogonal \(G\)-spectrum} \(X\) is an orthogonal spectrum with continous action of \(G\), that is, with a continous monoid homomorphism \(G \to \catOS(X,X)\).
+\begin{dfn} An {\em orthogonal \(G\)-spectrum} \(X\) is an orthogonal spectrum with continuous action of \(G\), that is, with a continuous monoid homomorphism \(G \to \catOS(X,X)\).
 Morphisms of orthogonal \(G\)-spectra are required to respect the action of \(G\).
 We write \(\catGOS\) for the category of orthogonal \(G\)-spectra. \end{dfn}

-Similar ways of looking at \(\G\)-spectra have come up before, for example in the context of \(\Gamma\)-spaces \cite{Shimikawa}.
+Similar ways of looking at \(\G\)-spectra have come up before, for example in the context of \(\Gamma\)-spaces \cite{Shimikawa} and quite generally in \cite{DORI}.